JordanMicahBennett/CONSCIENCIA/README.md

 CONSCIENCIA COMMANDS
 ===========
 basic operations

-[+]Summate amongst exp1 and exp2. [return sum] [-]Differ amongst exp1 and exp2. [return difference] [*]Produce amongst exp1 and exp2.  [return product] [/]Quote amongst exp1 and exp2. [return quotient] [%]Modulate amongst exp1 and exp2. [return boolean] [%]Expound amongst exp1 and value. [return exponent] [>]Trancends? amongst exp1 and exp2. [return boolean] ( is exp1 greater than exp2? )
+[+]Summate amongst exp1 and exp2. [return sum]

+[-]Differ amongst exp1 and exp2. [return difference]

+[*]Produce amongst exp1 and exp2.  [return product]

+[/]Quote amongst exp1 and exp2. [return quotient]

+[%]Modulate amongst exp1 and exp2. [return boolean]

+[%]Expound amongst exp1 and value. [return exponent]

+[>]Trancends? amongst exp1 and exp2. [return boolean] ( is exp1 greater than exp2? )

 [<]Relents? amongst exp1 and exp2. [return boolean] ( is exp1 lesser than exp2? )

 messages

  [Descriptions]

  [show message line] Display Obama will obviously win this race.

  [show message next line] Subsequently display Obama will obviously win this race.

  [show message box] Visually display Obama will obviously win this race.

 variables
  [DEFINITIONS EXAMPLE- REBINNDING]

  [SINGULAR]

  [Descriptions-standard Definitions]

  [Definition-int] Define variableName as 1.

  [Definition-string] Define variableName as <value>.

  [Definition-double] Define variableName as 10.

  [Definition-float] Define variableName as .0405.

  [Definition-long] Define variableName as 121211213.

  [Definition-long] Define variableName as [1,2,3].

  [PLURAL EXAMPLE]

- [Descriptions-standard Definitions, with values] [Definition-int-plural-two] Define variableName1 and variableName2 as 1 and 2 respectively [Definition-int-plural-multiple] Define variableName1, variableName2, and variableName3 as 1, 2, and 3 respectively
+ [Descriptions-standard Definitions, with values]

+ [Definition-int-plural-two] Define variableName1 and variableName2 as 1 and 2 respectively.

+ [Definition-int-plural-multiple] Define variableName1, variableName2, and variableName3 as 1, 2, and 3 respectively

 unique statements

 statement 0:

 	~Display interactive automata (will be computable soon, interactive simulation only for now) "Find simulation of cellular automata."

 	statement 1:
-	~Display partial-consciousness equation.
-	"Find computation of consciousness."
+	~Display interactive operating system simulation (will be computable soon, interactive simulation only for now) "Find simulation of operating system."

 	statement 2:
-	~Display interactive operating system simulation (will be computable soon, interactive simulation only for now) "Find simulation of operating system."

-	statement 3:
 	"Find weight of someone <value> feet <value> inch."